Stackup Data is Yours:

 How do I delete my account and what happens to my data?

-You can delete your account at anytime by visiting your Settings and clicking the large red “delete my account” button or by emailing us at firstname.lastname@example.org.
-Once your account has been deleted, all data related to your account is deleted.
+You can delete your account at any time by visiting your Settings and clicking the large red “delete my account” button or by emailing us at firstname.lastname@example.org.
+Once your account has been deleted, all data related to your account is permanently deleted.

 How do we protect visitor information?

-Our website is scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to our site, web app, and browser extension as safe as possible.
+Our website is scanned on a regular basis for security vulnerabilities in order to make your visit to our site, web app, and browser extension as safe as possible.

-Your personal information is contained behind secured networks and is only accessible by you and a very limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
+Your personal information is contained behind secured networks and is only accessible by you and a very limited number of Stackup personnel who have special access rights to such systems in order to update and maintain the system.
+This select group of Stackup personnel are contractually required to keep the information confidential.

 - Compile aggregate data about site traffic and site interactions in order to offer better site experiences and tools in the future.
 We may also use trusted third party services that track this information on our behalf such as Google Analytics to capture website traffic.
 Third Party entities have absolutely NO access to Stackup data.